apapamichail/DBsea/README.md

 To run DBsea please consider the following steps:

 1. Download wordnet from here http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz
-and set it in your machines path in this manner "C:\WordNet\3.0"
+and set the path, in Window machines, in this manner "C:\WordNet\3.0".
+If you are using linux you can change manually the path from the class WordnetCheck.

 2. Set the external references consisting of the jars below:
 	*antlr-runtime-4.4.jar